-- ADVISORY: This service has capacity for new customers from time-to-time, only. The service is triaged for fit between parties. --

 SERVICE DISCLAIMER:

 This service is very popular.
 You must be prepared to talk with us whenever we contact you.
-People not considered ready or refusing contact will not be further engaged.
+People not considered ready or refusing contact (due to behavioural problems) will not be further engaged.
 To use this service you must meet with our coaches regularly (at least weekly) as this is NOT a therapy service and is orientated toward practical day-to-day coaching and mentor-based support.
 If a person is not willing to engage regularly, per this advisory, this is NOT the service for you.

 If you have a specialist behaviour plan in place or a recommended to have this, SchemeWise is unable to provide you a service.
 People with such plan's must used a provider who has been asssessed against the NDIS Quality Standards as an implementing provider (who must provide monthly reports to the regulator).
 SchemeWise has not undertaken this process and has no intention to do so.

-SchemeWise recovery service is NOT suitable for people exiting a justice setting for which specialist support coordination is the better option for ongoing justice system interactions for at least the first 12 months of community living (longer may be required).
+SchemeWise recovery coaching service is NOT suitable for people exiting a custodial setting for which specialist support coordination is the better option for ongoing justice system interactions for at least the first 12 months of community living (longer may be required).
 Justice transitions can often involve more complex interaction across housing, health, mental health and vocational services, as well as ongoing justice supervision.
 Psychosocial Recovery Coaching is not sufficient to help in these situations.

 These service requirements are non-negotiable for the benefit of all parties.